smnorris/bcfishobs/README.md

 ```
 -- Find what species have been observed on the Cowichan River,
--- downstream of Skutz Falls
+-- downstream of Skutz Falls (about 34.1km upstream)

 SELECT
   array_agg(distinct_spp) as species_codes